You did it! You finally started your own blog and you’re ready to make this thing work.

 The biggest productivity killer in blogging is procrastination.
 We’ve all done it.
-I’ve personally struggled immensely with procrastination in the past.
-I still do today.
+I’ve personally struggled with procrastination in the past.
+I still do to a certain degree today.

-It’s so easy to stop what you’re doing to go and watch some random videos on YouTube, or spend 10 minutes or so scrolling through the news feed in Facebook, on your smartphone or device even.
+It’s so easy to stop what you’re doing to go and watch some cool videos on YouTube.

 Here’s a quick checklist to help you avoid the pitfalls of becoming a procrastinator: